Disability pensions and work ability

 Disability retirement

 Around 20,000 persons retire on a disability pension each year.
+Of them, around 5,000 retire on a partial disability pension.
 It is important to study disability retirement by population groups to be able to identify factors affecting disability retirement.

 The incidence of disability retirement in Finland has sharply declined over the past 15 years.
 The decline has been larger for pensions granted due to somatic diseases than for those granted due to mental and behavioural disorders.